Table of contents:

 Processing the death of a loved one takes people on a journey that they would normally avoid.
 The seven stages of grief include Shock & Denial, Pain & Guilt, Anger & Bargaining, Reflection & Loneliness, Adjustment, Reconstruction and, finally, Acceptance & Hope.
-As hard as these seven stages are on the people left behind, it is important to note that people who are dying also go through these stages.

 Heart In Diamond is changing the way that people can commemorate their lives through memorial diamonds.
 Cremation diamonds can be chosen while someone is still alive and allows them to be included in the process of how they want to be remembered.
 Death is a hard subject at any time but talking with your loved one about how you would like to honour their memory can bring out the positive and heartfelt memories of the time you have spent together.
 Perhaps you know that you won’t make that special trip together that you always planned.
 Memorial diamonds are designed to be taken anywhere and can allow your loved one to be with you at all times, by your side.

 Cremation diamonds act as your loved one’s imprint upon your life.
 You can ease the transition of not knowing what to do with their ashes by carrying them with you through your life experiences.

 Once your loved one has passed away, or is passing away, you may be forced to deal with funeral homes or crematories.
 These places can seem like uncomfortable spots to talk about your loved one as you often meet under the saddest circumstances.
 Even as you prepare for your loved one to pass, you soon begin to realize that you will need someone to cremate their body into ashes or prepare their body for burial.
 End of life care is never easy.